hkarthik7/azure-devops-java-sdk/examples/GitApi.md

 Before getting started you require personal access token to authenticate with **Azure DevOps** services REST API.
 You can grab one by following the [documentation](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?WT.mc_id=docs-github-dbrown&view=azure-devops&tabs=preview-page).

-You are required to set the default parameters before calling Core class in the library.
+You are required to create a connection object before calling Git Api.

 ```java
 public class Main {